 - Test Scores: Graduate students should submit score reports from any graduate level test taken (GRE General, GRE Subject, MCAT, TOEFL, etc.).
 Official score reports are not required; copies will be accepted.
 Please note that ETS in Princeton does not release information to the MBL.

 - We would like to emphasize to applicants that MBL courses are extremely rigorous, requiring complete student participation in all aspects of the program for the full duration of the course.
 Proficiency in the English language is essential for course students.
 Morning lectures are held six days per week, usually last until lunch time, and often include small group discussions.
 Intensive hands-on laboratories begin after lunch and typically run until about midnight.
 There are also frequent guest lecturers in the evenings.
 There is little time for much else but course work.
 Please be aware of this as you prepare the statements requested of you below.

 - Statement of Goals: Please provide a one-page description of your goals for the next three years related to your reasons for wanting to take this course.

 - Summary of Research Experience: Please provide a chronological synopsis of research experience with a list of publications, if any.
 Please do not submit reprints.
 The synopsis should document your training in computer science and mathematics (courses, programming skills, description of software projects, etc.)

 - Statement of Your Expectations for the Course: Please discuss what you expect this course experience to be like, and what you personally expect to gain from attending it.

 Deadline: Completed application forms and required supporting documentation

-You will be notified of the Admissions Committee's decision by early July.
+You will be notified of the Admissions Committee's decision by late July.